 Indeed, every tech dividend stock on this list has a rating of 2 or less, indicating that at worst they enjoy a very firm consensus Buy rating, if not an outright Strong Buy rating.

 Dividend yield: I then looked for stocks that yield more than the broader market, using the S&P 500 as a proxy.
-The S&P 500 currently yields 1.1%.
-So, I excluded any stocks yielding less than 1.5% (which gives me a little wiggle room if the market’s yield expands).
-However, although 1.5% was the minimum threshold, every stock on this list yields at least 2%.
+The S&P 500 currently yields 1.1%, so I excluded any stocks yielding less than 1.5% to give me a little wiggle room if the market’s yield expands.
+And, in fact, no stock on this list currently yields less than 2%.

 Now, let’s take a look at the stocks, which are listed in descending order of their consensus rating (from the “worst” rating to the best.)